Measurement of sea ice: Satellites

 There are two ways to express the total polar ice cover: ice area and ice extent.
 To estimate ice area, scientists calculate the percentage of sea ice in each pixel, multiply by the pixel area, and total the amounts.
-To estimate ice extent, scientists set a threshold percentage, and count every pixel meeting or exceeding that threshold as "ice-covered."
-The common threshold is 15 percent.
+Scientists set a threshold percentage to estimate ice extent, and count every pixel meeting or exceeding that threshold as "ice-covered."
+The common threshold is 15%.

-The threshold–based approach may seem less accurate, but it has the advantage of being more consistent.
-When scientists are analyzing satellite data, it is easier to say whether there is or is not at least 15 percent ice cover in a pixel than it is to say, for example, whether the ice cover is 70 percent or 75 percent.
+The threshold-based approach may seem less accurate, but it has the advantage of being more consistent.
+When scientists are analyzing satellite data, it is easier to say whether there is or is not at least 15% ice cover in a pixel than it is to say, for example, whether the ice cover is 70 percent or 75 percent.
 By reducing the uncertainty in the amount of ice, scientists can be more certain that changes in sea ice cover over time are real.

-A careful analysis of satellite radar altimetry echoes can distinguish between those backscattered from the open ocean, new ice or multi-year ice.
+A careful analysis of satellite radar altimetry echoes can distinguish between those backscattered from the open ocean, new ice, or multi-year ice.
 The difference between the elevation of the echoes from snow/sea ice and open water gives the elevation of the ice above the ocean; the ice thickness can be computed from this.
-The technique has a limited vertical resolution – perhaps 0.5m – and is easily confused by the presence of even small amounts of open water.
+The technique has a limited vertical resolution and is easily confused by the presence of even small amounts of open water.
 Hence it has mostly been used in the Arctic, where the ice is thicker and more continuous.
+Recent advancements led to the development of new experimental sea-ice thickness products from satellite radar altimetry during the Arctic melt season.